Struct bitflags::__core::path::PathBuf

 fn set_extension<S>(&mut self, extension: S) -> bool where S: AsRef<OsStr>

-Updates self.extension()
+Updates self.extension() to extension.

-, does nothing and returns false
+If self.file_name() is None, does nothing and returns false.

 is added; otherwise it is replaced.